needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 As an example, consider a situation in which you are adding two Assets to an AssetBundle  (`PrefabA` and `PrefabB`) and both of these prefabs reference a third prefab  (`PrefabC`), which is large and contains several components and references to other assets.
 This AssetBundle has two preload tables, one for `PrefabA` and one for `PrefabB`.
 Those tables contain entries for all the objects of their respective prefab, but also entries for all the objects in `PrefabC` and any objects referenced by `PrefabC`.
 Thus the information required to load `PrefabC` ends up duplicated in both `PrefabA` and `PrefabB`.
 This will happen whether or not `PrefabC` is explicitly added to an AssetBundle.

 Depending on how you organize your assets, the preload tables in AssetBundles could become quite large and contain many duplicate entries.
-This is especially true if you had several loadable assets that all reference a complex asset, such as `PrefabC` in the situation above.
+This is especially true if you have several loadable assets that all reference a complex asset, such as `PrefabC` in the situation above.
 If you determine that the memory overhead from the preload table is a problem, you can structure your loadable assets so that they have fewer complex loading dependencies.

 ## AssetBundle dependencies
 Loading an Addressable Asset loads all the AssetBundle dependencies and keeps them loaded until you call [`Addressables.Release`](xref:UnityEngine.AddressableAssets.Addressables.Release``1(``0)) on the handle returned from the loading method.